mauroc8/elm-time-tracker/README.md

 # Time tracker

-This is a demo time tracker web application.
+A simple time tracker application.

 Your data is saved in your local device only.